Ohio Association of Alcohol & Other Drug Addiction Counselors

-Dorothy is a Licensed Chemical Dependency Counselor II through the Ohio Chemical Dependency Professionals Board and eligible for an LICDC.
+Dorothy is a Licensed Independent Chemical Dependency Counselor through the Ohio Chemical Dependency Professionals Board and a Licensed Social Worker.
 Dorothy served 2 years as OAADAC secretary and on OAADAC's workforce development committee and is currently a member of NAADAC's student committee.
 Dorothy was awarded a Fellowship with NAADAC's Minority Fellows Program and was named SAMHSA's Fellow of the Month in June 2018.
 She completed her MSW at the University of Akron.
-She has experience in inpatient, outpatient, and detox settings and her MSW from the University of Akron.
-Work experience includes two years at Phoenix Recovery Services, where she conducted Intensive Outpatient Chemical Dependency treatment groups and worked with individuals with substance use disorders in an outpatient setting.
-She completed a 9-month internship in the detox unit at the Cleveland Clinic’s Lutheran Hospital and at the Hitchcock Center for Women.
+She has experience in inpatient, outpatient, and detox settings and is currently with the Hitchcock Center for Women doing CQI, Client's Rights, and Trauma counseling with women in Cleveland.
+Dorothy works with various agencies, boards, and committees to represent the interests of OAADAC and of all Addiction Professionals in Ohio.

 John Ellis, LISW-S, LICDC-CS, ICCS ; Vice President